kenny24-lab/Delicious-Dining/README.md

 The objectives of this project are:

 - To design a professional e-commerce website using a no-code platform.
-- To apply UI/UX design principles.
+- To apply modern UI/UX principles.
-- To create an attractive online food ordering platform.
+- To create a user-friendly online food ordering platform.
-- To demonstrate product presentation and cart interaction.
+- To provide customers with product browsing and cart functionality.
-- To practice GitHub documentation using Markdown.
+- To practice GitHub repository management and Markdown documentation.

 ---